microsoft/vscode-docs/docs/python/tutorial-django.md

 - [Debugging Python](/docs/python/debugging.md)
 - [Unit testing](/docs/python/unit-testing.md)

-If you encountered any problems in the course of this tutorial, feel free to file an issue in the [VS Code docs repo](https://github.com/Microsoft/vscode-docs/issues).
+If you encountered any problems in the course of this tutorial, feel free to file an issue in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).